ostrowr/ts-json-validator/README.md

   "properties": {
     "a": {
       "type": "string",
-      "title": "This is field A!"
+      "title": "This is field A"
     },
     "b": {
       "type": "number"